 What attests to this firm’s capabilities?

 Best results are always the best evidence.
-The firm has achieved a number of multi-million dollar recoveries in recent years which has qualified all attorneys in the firm for membership in the prestigious Million Dollar Advocates Forum.
+The firm has achieved a number of multi-million dollar recoveries over the years which has qualified all attorneys in the firm for membership in the prestigious Million Dollar Advocates Forum.
 To belong, an attorneys must have achieved multiple verdicts or settlements of one million dollars or more each.
 From the computerized digital images of your injuries, to the unfettered ability to do national and even international legal and medical research, our team works in a state of the art fashion to provide you with highly qualified expert testimony and complete case preparation and presentation.
+Every year our firm achieves large awards for our medical negligence clients.
 For some of our past results, click on Our Results.